Last Updated on

 The artist clearly knew his horses.
 The anatomy and conformation are spot on although the mare is drawn rather unflatteringly, munching on a cherry twig.
 But that expression it’s so real!
 I’m guessing she is grey (white) with black skin but her hooves and fetlocks are obscured which doesn’t help.
 However the sheer presence of the foal is outstanding.
 He almost jumps off the paper.
 Most likely chestnut; he has a finely accentuated head with pricked ears, a white blaze, and maybe a snip on the muzzle.
 There are no other distinguishing marks.

-While the body of the picture is in pencil, the artist has added a touch of ‘colour’, using a tempera to pick out the flowers on the cherry’s tree and, either, what I take to be buttercups or daisies, in the field.
+While the body of the picture is in pencil, the artist has added a touch of ‘colour’, using a tempera to pick out the flowers on the cherry tree and, either, what I take to be buttercups, daisies or old thistles, in the field.